Design comparison

 .
 This happens more likely when the desktop version is designed first.
 Because if the content doesn't shrink with the screen size, content will overflow.
 I suggest designing mobile version first withmin-width

 query.
 Then switch to bigger screens from there so you won't have any possible overflow in your design.
-Nice work again and happy coding :)Marked as helpful1@yteraiPosted about 2 years ago@ErayBarslan thanks for your feedback and great example!
+Nice work again and happy coding :)Marked as helpful1@yteraiPosted over 2 years ago@ErayBarslan thanks for your feedback and great example!
 I'll def try to use mixins next time :)

-1 - @ericsalviPosted about 2 years ago
+1 - @ericsalviPosted over 2 years ago

 Hey @yterai,